googleforgames/agones/site/content/en/docs/Installation/Terraform/gke.md

 - zone - the name of the [zone](https://cloud.google.com/compute/docs/regions-zones) you want your cluster to be created in (default is "us-west1-c")
 - network - the name of the VPC network you want your cluster and firewall rules to be connected to (default is "default")
+{{% feature publishVersion="1.9.0" %}}
+- subnetwork - the name of the subnetwork in which the cluster's instances are launched. (required when using non default network)
+{{% /feature %}}
 - log_level - possible values: Fatal, Error, Warn, Info, Debug (default is "info")
 - feature_gates - a list of alpha and beta version features to enable.
 For example, "PlayerTracking=true&ContainerPortAllocation=true"
 - gameserver_minPort - the lower bound of the port range which gameservers will listen on (default is "7000")